 For a true taste of greek food, tuck into a mezédhes (meze) platter of starters and dips accompanied by a glass of ouzo.

 The imposing relief of lions guarding the main entrance to the Citadel of Mycenae is, incredibly, thirty-odd centuries old.

+If you visit in spring, ensure to time your visit on the Easter weekend.
 The biggest festival in Greece, Easter combines devout Orthodox belief with joyful spring celebrations.

-One of the most beautiful islands in Greece, Pátmos is also home to the haunting Monastery of St John the Divine.
+One of the most beautiful islands in Greece, Patmos is also home to the haunting Monastery of St John the Divine.

-Simply the best restored, vividly coloured and ultimately most exciting of Crete’s Minoan palaces.
+Even with a bit of controversy, Knossos Palace remains simply the best restored, vividly coloured and ultimately most exciting of Crete’s Minoan palaces.

 With its elegant Venetian architecture, fine museums and, uniquely, a cricket pitch, Corfu’s capital is the heart of the Ionian islands.

 Ready to travel to Greece?
 Find out about the best time to go, the best places to visit and best things to do in Greece.
 For inspiration use the Greece itineraries from The Rough Guide to Greece and our local travel experts.
 A bit more hands on, see our top tips for travelling in Greece, or learn about getting there, getting around the country and where to stay once you are there.
 And if you prefer to plan and book your trip to Greece without any effort and hassle, use the expertise of our local travel experts to make sure your trip will be just like you dream it to be.